 The coach and every single member are giving it their all and engagement is through the roof.

 The community space is alive with powerhouse questions, comments, answers, and shares.
 People are connected to each other, inspired and motivated to help.

-Live coaching calls are exciting, full of energy and regularly attract high attendance.
+Live coaching calls are exciting, full of energy, high in value, and regularly attract high attendance.